 ASTR 106 (Descriptive Astronomy)

-The celestial sphere; Kepler’s laws; birth, evolution, and death of stars.
+The celestial sphere; Kepler’s laws; birth, evolution, and death of stars, galaxies, and the structure of the Universe.

 ASTR 367 (Astrophysics I)